wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-answers.md

 ---
 layout: post
-title:  "The answers - Quiz about properties in Swift"
+title:  "The answers - Quizzes about properties in Swift"
 date:   2016-01-08
 categories: Swift
 banner_image: ""